microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 Such data cannot be derived from the sole original changeset to be undone.
 We refer to the information that is needed in addition the original changeset as "restoration data".

-The most trivial way to ensure we can recover this information is to keep past revisions of the document available so long as they lie within the undo window.
-Even with the use of persistent data structures, this could be a lot of data.
-Moreover, since we will only need to recover whatever information we cannot derive from the original change, it seems wasteful to include other data.
-Generally speaking,

 Some DDSes address the need for restoration data by including it in all changesets:
 * Each set-value operation carries with it the value being overwritten.